PhrozenByte/phpunit-throwable-asserts/README.md

 All options do exactly the same.
 Creating new constraint instances is useful for advanced assertions, e.g. together with `PHPUnit\Framework\Constraint\LogicalAnd`.

 If you want to pass arguments to your Callable, you might want to use [`CallableProxy`](#callableproxy-and-cachedcallableproxy).
-If you must access the Callable's return value, use `CachedCallableProxy` instead (specifically its `getReturnValue()` method).
+If you want to access the Callable's return value or a possibly thrown Throwable, use `CachedCallableProxy` instead (specifically its `getReturnValue()` and `getThrowable()` methods).
 Using `CallableProxy` vastly improves error handling.

 As explained above, `PHPUnitThrowableAssertions` is a more powerful alternative to PHPUnit's built-in `expectException()`.
 However, please note that PHPUnit's built-in `expectExceptionMessage()` matches sub strings (i.e. `$this->expectExceptionMessage('test')` doesn't just match the message `"test"`, but also `"This is a test"`), while `PHPUnitThrowableAssertions` checks for equality by default (i.e. `$message = 'test'` matches the message `"test"` only).
 However, `PHPUnitThrowableAssertions` allows you to not just use strings, but also arbitrary constraints.
 So, for example, to achieve sub string matching, pass an instance of the `PHPUnit\Framework\Constraint\StringContains` constraint instead (i.e. `$message = $this->stringContains('test')` also matches the message `"This is a test"`).